 Founded in 1789, Georgetown Preparatory School is America’s oldest Catholic boarding and day school for young men in grades 9 through 12, and the only Jesuit boarding school in the country.
-Situated on 90 acres in suburban Washington, D.C., Prep's mission is to form men of competence, conscience, commitment and compassion; men of faith and men for others.
+Situated on 90 acres in suburban Washington, D.C., Prep's mission is to form men of competence, conscience, courage, and compassion; men of faith and men for others.

 Jesuit Mission and Identity